 Homelessness Facts

 Yes, there are people in Washtenaw County who are currently without homes.
-In 2014, over 4,666 people experienced homelessness.
-About 38% of those are families with young children.
+In 2020, nearly 2,800 people were literally homeless and sought emergency shelter.
+About 20% of those are considered chronic homeless, meaning they experience long-term homelessness and live with a disability.
+About 38% of those literally homeless are families with young children.
 While you may not see these families, you can trust that they are as deeply impacted by the lack of affordable housing in our community as are single adults.

 Lack of affordable housing